kzkn/rubygems-changelog-url-action/README.md

 ### Inputs

 - `githubToken` - The GITHUB_TOKEN secret.
-- `rubygemsToken` - A API token of rubygems.org
+- `rubygemsToken` - A API token of rubygems.org.
+Required scope is `Index rubygems`

 ## Example